vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 ### Experiment

-Two players experiencing telempathy attempt to cooperatively win [the Mermin-Peres magic square game](https://en.wikipedia.org/wiki/Quantum_pseudo-telepathy#The_magic_square_game).
+Two players experiencing telempathy attempt to cooperatively win rounds of [the Mermin-Peres magic square game](https://en.wikipedia.org/wiki/Quantum_pseudo-telepathy#The_magic_square_game).
 This game can only be won 8/9 of the time classically, and 100% of the time with one pair of entangled qubits.

 ### Best case success

 Telempathic coordination is easy.
-The players win statistically-significantly more than 8/9 of the time.
+The players win [statistically-significantly](https://en.wikipedia.org/wiki/Statistical_significance) more than 8/9 of the time.

 ### Worst case success

 Telempathic coordination is hard.
-The players win statistically-significantly more than a pair of AI models trained to replicate their decision probabilities.
-(Failing to beat 8/9 may just mean there is noise.
-In this case the baseline to compare against should be a purely classical simulation of the players.)
-Perhaps a sufficiently high-order Markov chain.
+The players win statistically-significantly more than a pair of AI models trained to replicate their decision probabilities classically.
+Perhaps a sufficiently high-order [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).
 I'm open to suggestions on how to approach this statistically.

+In this case it would help to know how many rounds into the past significantly influence a player's current choice.
+Each extra round into the past greatly increases the data needed to train a Markov chain.

+Hopefully shorter than [7±2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven%2C_Plus_or_Minus_Two#Other_cognitive_numeric_limits), since players aren't usually trying to remember past choices.

 ## The Mermin-Peres magic squares game